 What is a Breakfast Smoothie?

 Smoothies are a great way to save time in the mornings.
-Prepare the ingredients the night before, store in a freezer-safe bag, and blend with liquid in the morning.
+Prepare the ingredients the night before, store in a freezer-safe bag or container, and blend with liquid in the morning.
 Breakfast smoothies are filling and balanced with greens, fiber, protein, and fat.

 How to Make a Breakfast Smoothie